chakra-ui/chakra-ui/CONTRIBUTING.md

 `category(scope or module): message` in your commit message while using one of the following categories:

-- `feat / feature`: all changes that introduce completly new code or new features
+- `feat / feature`: all changes that introduce completely new code or new features
 - `fix`: changes that fix a bug (ideally you will addtionally reference an issue if present)